rdhwan/rdhwan/README.md

 A newbie developer💪
 --------------------

-* 🧠  I'm learning Flutter
+* 🧠  I'm learning Flutter and ReactJS
 * ⚡  Interested in Networks and IoT

 ### Socials